e2jk/emilien.klein.st/pages/now.rst

 March 2016
 =============
-March will be a month characterized by **Scaling Up**, as I continue scaling up my efforts on the various fronts.
+March will be a month characterized by **Scaling Up**, as I continue increasing my efforts on the various fronts.

 Family
 ------